bschaeffer/getopti/README.md

      A really, really hard way to create a file!

     command options:
-     -N, --name [PATH]       set the name of the file -C, --content CONTENT   add content to this file
+     -N , --name [PATH]       set the name of the file --ext [EXT]         set the file extension
+     -C, --content CONTENT   add content to this file

     global options: